 Building community through cooperative education

 CAHC is a Christian academic cooperative for compulsory age children that meets once a week for 15 weeks in both the fall and spring semesters.
 Each semester we will have two breaks and one half day assembly with a potluck lunch.
 We also offer a nursery and Pre-K class.
 We will meet on Thursdays from 9:00 am to 2:35 pm.
 We will offer four 55 minute classes.
+(COVID schedule may vary)